 If your rat seems unwell, ensure you take him/her to a vet as soon as you can so you can get them checked.

-It’s important that rats have somewhere dark and cosy to retreat to, so Ronnie and Derek have a wooden rat house which is a floor-less wooden box with a hole for them to enter through, with a removable lid.
+It’s important that rats have somewhere dark and cosy to retreat to, so our rats have a wooden rat house which is a floor-less wooden box with a hole for them to enter through, with a removable lid.

-In order to keep them entertained, which is important as rats are intelligent and can get bored, a number of other things were added to Ronnie and Derek’s cage: ‘lookout shelves’ to provide extra levels; ‘coconut shell’ hideouts with ladders; a bamboo suspension bridge; two freely-hanging tiny metal food buckets; and wooden carrot toys for gnawing.
+In order to keep them entertained, which is important as rats are intelligent and can get bored, a number of other things were added to the cage: ‘lookout shelves’ to provide extra levels; ‘coconut shell’ hideouts with ladders; a bamboo suspension bridge; two freely-hanging tiny metal food buckets; and wooden carrot toys for gnawing.
 Watch a video of Ronnie swinging in one of the coconut shells here.
-Nowadays they tend not to use the shells as they’re a bit too big for them!
-They originally had a running wheel but I removed it as they didn’t use it.

-I recently put in two ‘cozy’ tubes which they love to sleep and hide in.
-They were purchased from Silver’s Rattery Etsy shop and are made from leftover pieces of fabric.
+The rats also have two ‘cozy’ tubes which they love to sleep and hide in, made from leftover pieces of fabric.
 See photos of them in this blog post.